 If you are struggling with alcoholism, at Cassiobury Court, we urge you to consider professional support.
 Your quality of life, your physical and psychological health, and your future are very important.
 By mixing antibiotics and alcohol, you could be posing risks to those very important parts of your being.

 By consuming antibiotics in the first place, there’s a likelihood that you may be experiencing health problems or an infection, requiring initial focus.
 However, to avoid this future mix, reaching out to our team will be recommended.
-We can help you overcome your problems with alcohol, by promoting withdrawal and rehabilitation.
+We can help you overcome your problems with alcohol, by promoting withdrawal through alcohol rehabilitation.
 Yet, we will only recommend this once you’re fit and safe to do so, usually post-antibiotics.